nestordemeure/impersonator/readme.md

 * add a better example persona find open example that would be of interest
-  (project gutenberg might be a good source? or a blogger's work)
+  (project gutenberg might be a good source? or a blogger's work) don giovani?

 * Set things up to make it easy to install with pip or similar (if possible include dependencies)
 * Suggest for inclusion in [LangChainHub](https://github.com/hwchase17/langchain-hub)

+* add an option to ask a single question and get a long answer (with REDO)
+* add the possibility of having multiple persona interacting in a single chatb
 * Add a non-shell UI

 Do not hesitate to submit pull requests to this repository if you find improvements or good alternative prompts!